-Prerequisite: Appropriate score on the math assessment test
+Prerequisite: AAC 112 with a grade of "C" or higher or appropriate score on the math assessment test

 Fundamentals of Mathematics is designed for the student who needs to improve or review basic math skills and concepts.
 This course includes computation using integers, fractions, decimals, proportions and percents along with an overview of percents, measurement, geometry, statistics and linear equations.
 Fundamentals of Math provides the mathematical foundation upon which subsequent studies in mathematics and other areas depend.
 3 or 5 hrs. lecture / wk.
 This course does not fulfill degree requirements.
 This course may be offered as a Learning Communities (LCOM) section, see current credit schedule for LCOM details.